African American Heritage Society Events

-February 13, 2011 – Unveiling of Vol. 5 “When Black Folks Was Colored” (Book Presentation & Readings)
+February 13, 2011 – Unveiling of Vol. 5 “When Black Folks Were Colored” (Book Presentation & Readings)

-January 15, 2011 – Pullman Porters Lecture, Dr. Vibert White, Earle Bowden Building
+January 15, 2011 – Pullman Porters Lecture, Dr. Vibert White, at Earle Bowden Building

 January 14, 2011 – Florida Humanities Council Program Series I: Dangerous Occupations – Pullman Porters Movie: Miles of Smiles, Years of Struggle, Hosted by Pensacola State College

 September 2010 – 20th Anniversary Open House & Reception